|

 goalscoring

-compliment to Alan Morris in the 1984 FA Trophy side, often converting
+compliment to Alan Morris in the 1984 FA Trophy side, consistently

 one to let a gashed shin or elbow in the face deter him from the